shreyasminocha/nand2tetris/projects/03/readme.md

 - 8-register RAM

-Memory of 8 registers, each 16 bit-wide.
+Memory of 8 16 bit registers.

 ```c++
 IN in[16], load, address[3];